Fantasy football (gridiron): Complementary and derivative industries

 Fantasy football has given rise to a number of complementary and derivative industries.
 Subscription-based information sites, such as Rotoworld, offer advanced data and player rankings marketed as providing an informational advantage.
 Fantasy-specific escrow companies, such as LeagueSafe, may hold league entry fees in secure accounts until the end of the season.
 Other websites offer the ability to have disputes between players solved by a third party via fantasy football arbitration.

 The rise of fantasy football has contributed to a rise in interest in applying high-level mathematics and computer science to the fantasy industry.
 A small number of fantasy players, usually with advanced degrees in mathematics, statistics, or computer science, apply algorithms and advanced statistics in order to hypothesize the best possible lineup for a given week or season.
 These advanced players are often far more successful than casual fans; a 2015 study found that 91% of daily fantasy baseball profits over the first half of the season were won by the top 1.3% of players.

 Popular culture

 Fantasy football has occasionally featured as a theme or plot point in popular media.
 The FX show The League, once described as a prime example of "fantasy football hooliganism," depicts six friends competing in a fantasy football league.
 The show ran for seven seasons from 2009 to 2015 and featured frequent cameos from then-current and former NFL players.

+In recent years, many leagues have adopted a rule that the last-place finisher of the league must participate in a punishment.
+These can range from wearing a costume in public to holding a sign that states "I suck at Fantasy Football", or something such as completing the "Waffle House/IHOP Challenge."
+To complete the punishment, the loser of the fantasy league must remain at a restaurant that sells individual waffles for 24 hours and is able to take one hour off the timer for each waffle they consume.
+The component of the punishment in leagues not only serves as a way to embarrass the loser, but keeps teams whose chances of winning have dwindled engaged in setting their lineup each week and keeping the league competitive.
+These punishments are often recorded and put on social media sites as an extra incentive to participate.

 In 2019, For The Win profiled a pair of exclusive and highly competitive celebrity leagues, Bloodsport and the AGBO Superhero League.
 Both leagues were created by figures associated with the Marvel Cinematic Universe and counted numerous actors, including Robert Downey Jr., Chris Hemsworth, and Tom Holland, as members.
 In the AGBO league, each participant played for a share of $100,000 to be donated to the charitable organization of their choice.